Skip to content

 Save your findings.

-Export Annotation Data
+Export Feature Data

-2. Navigate to the annotation to export
+2. Navigate to the feature to export

 3. Click Export or Download